April Update

 One of the two nerdy topics I want to share today is that I have started playing Beat Saber, as way to enhance my upper body fitness.

-In case you’re not familiar, Beat Saber is a movement game that you play with a visual reality headset.
+In case you’re not familiar, Beat Saber is a movement game that you play with a virtual reality headset.
 You are presented with blocks that come at you in rhythm with some music tunes and you have to cut through the blocks with two sabers that you manipulate through your hands.

-I already had good prior experience with rythm games, thanks to my expertise with Dance Dance Revolution.
+I already had good prior experience with rhythm games, thanks to my expertise with Dance Dance Revolution.
 However, I had underestimated how much more complex the movements we can make through our hands are, and the game takes full advantage of that.
 Needless say, I am making very slow progress.
 And my shoulders are really taking a beating.
 Which I need to be very careful about, given that I’m still not fully recovered from my frozen shoulder situation from last year.

 The part about playing the game is the fun part of this story.
 The less fun part is my profound disappointment at the state of technology around VR headsets and the integration with video game technology stacks.
 For example, what is considered to be state of the art is using some device from the Facebook company that makes it mandatory to report to Facebook all the things you do inside your VR headset.
 I find this completely unacceptable.